guyc/scadtrace/README.md

 SCADTrace
 =========

-This is a script set to convert a black-and-white bitmap into an openscad object suitable for using to emboss a cylindrical object.
+This is a toolset to convert a black-and-white bitmap into an openscad object suitable for using to emboss a cylindrical object.

-It uses potrace to generate an SVG representation of the shape.  potrace rocks.
+It uses [potrace](http://potrace.sourceforge.net/) to generate an SVG representation of the figure from a bitmap.  potrace rocks.

-It then uses a python script to parse the SVG and generates openscad geometry.
+It then uses a python script to parse the SVG, extract the path geometry and generate openscad geometry.

 from this: